makigas/makigas.es/README.md

     $ cd makigas
     $ bundle install

+## Environment variables

+Copy the .env.example file to .env.

+Tweak the file as you need.
+For instance, you might need to modify the credentials to access the database if you are in GNU/Linux, because probably your PostgreSQL won't allow unauthenticated connections.

+**Keep the USE_SIX environment variable**.
+I think it is going to take some time to cleanup the code so that I can remove that environment variable anyway...

 ## Running the application

 Standard `rails server`, like any other Rails application out there.
 Because